freenas/freenas-docs/userguide/intro.rst

 U2
 ~~

+* ZFS Sync write synchronization settings have been added to :ref:`Create Dataset` and :ref:`Create zvol`.

 * Midnight Commander has been updated to version `4.8.20 <http://midnight-commander.org/wiki/NEWS-4.8.20>`_.

 .. index:: Path and Name Lengths
 .. _Path and Name Lengths: